The Gifting of the Plunder

 Just do it.

-Pick up the spiritual plunder you’ve gained from your own hard fought battles and gift it to another.
+Pick up the spiritual plunder you’ve gained from your own hard fought battles and gift it to one who needs it.